somedatapacket/docs.humio.com/content/faq/_index.md

 happens, as we can likely change the specific element in the Humio page to not get filtered.

+## The Humio UI is responding slower than expected

+We have had reports of browser extensions such as "LastPass" for Chrome and other plugins that scan and/or modify the page slow down the UI a lot: The extensions think they need to inspect the full page for every change to the page, and the Humio UI changes the page content a lot...
+Please disable all browser plugin(s) on the pages of Humio.

 ## Can I set the license key via the API